 Technology-Facilitated Sexual Misconduct

-Some examples of how technology is used to conduct sexual misconduct include:
+Some examples of how technology is misused include:

-- Social media– getting passwords, sharing information without permission, impersonation, public humiliation, threats, enlisting others to harass, exposing public information, setting up fake profiles such as on Tinder.
+- Social media - Getting passwords, sharing information without permission, impersonating, public humiliation, threats, enlisting others to harass, exposing public information, setting up fake profiles such as on Tinder.

-- Device access – obtaining access through icloud-type platform, installing spyware, locking someone out of their accounts, hacking (even unsophisticated), changing privacy settings or passwords, destroying digital data, compelling partners to provide passwords, overseeing all virtual conversations (email, text, other).
+- Device access - Obtaining access through icloud-type platforms, installing spyware, locking someone out of their accounts, hacking, changing privacy settings or passwords, destroying digital data, compelling someone to provide passwords, overseeing virtual conversations.

-- Doxying – sourcing and collecting someone’s personal/private information and then publicly releasing it online.
+- Doxxing - Sourcing and collecting someone’s personal/private information and publicly releasing it online.

 - Spoofing - Falsifying phone number (for caller ID), email address, IP address, location/GPS, to confuse source of communication.

-- Deepfakes – Videos in which a person’s face/voice can be interposed in another video, such as pornography, to make them appear as though the participated in certain acts or made certain statements.
-Of note, deepfake technology is more advanced when it comes to inserting female-presenting individuals.
+- Deep fakes - Videos in which a person’s face/voice can be interposed onto another video, such as pornography, to make them appear as though they participated in certain acts or made certain statements.

 SHARE understands the emotional strain and/or mental health challenges of experiencing cyber-abuse and is here to help you.
 The SHARE Center can assist in assessing the situation and obtaining the help needed.
 The decision of how to proceed is always left up to you, unless the situation involves a serious, imminent safety concern.

 - Cyber Civil Rights is an organization dedicated to combat on-line abuse that threatens civil rights and civil liberties.